epfl-mobots/bobi_vision/README.md

 # bobi_vision
-Behavioural Observation and Bio-hybrid Interaction framework - Vision module
+Behavioural Observation and Biohybrid Interaction framework - Vision module

 This module contains all procedures implemented in order to track the robot and lure/fish in real-time.